Global stability of fluid flows despite transient growth of energy

 For a steady laminar velocity field $\UU(\xx)$ solving the incompressible Navier--Stokes equations, the velocity, $\uu(\xx,t)$, and pressure, $p(\xx,t)$, of perturbations around the laminar state evolve according to

-where $A(\uu)= -\UU\cdot\nabla\uu - \uu\cdot\nabla\UU$ \cite{serrin1959}.
-Quantities in \eqref{eq: NS}--\eqref{eq: inc} are dimensionless, having been scaled using a length scale $h$, velocity scale $U$, and kinematic viscosity $\nu$.
+where $A(\uu)= -\UU\cdot\nabla\uu - \uu\cdot\nabla\UU$ and $\Delta$ is the Laplacian operator~\cite{serrin1959}.
+Quantities in \eqref{eq:NS}--\eqref{eq:inc} are dimensionless, having been scaled using a length scale $h$, velocity scale $U$, and kinematic viscosity $\nu$.
 Choices of $h$ and $U$ depend on the particular system.
 The dimensionless Reynolds number is $\Rey=Uh/\nu$.

 There is a critical threshold $\Rey_G>0$ such that the laminar state $\UU$ is globally asymptotically stable (meaning all perturbations $\uu$ eventually converge to zero) if and only if $\Rey<\Rey_G$ \cite{serrin1959}.
 Loss of global stability is not sufficient for turbulence, but it is necessary, and often it is more informative than linear stability.
 Linear stability of the laminar state does not preclude turbulence whose onset is subcritical \cite{daviaud1992,romanov1973,willis2008,sano2016,carlson1982flow}, nor does it ensure that the laminar state is physically realizable because the basin of attraction can be minuscule \cite{chapman2002,grossmann2000,bedrossian2017}.
 The value of $\Rey_G$, however, can be very hard to determine.